Adding Fractions

 What is the Rule for Adding Fractions?

-How Do you Add Three Fractions With Different Denominators?
+How to Add 3 Fractions with Different Denominators?

 What is the Identity Element For the Addition of Fractions?